dfrdn/gulapa-law/content/lawyers/dan-kevin-c-mandocdoc.md

   - Various investments and matters relating to the health sector
   - Acquisitions of companies utilizing financial and/or information technologies
 recognitions:
-  - Recommended Lawyer in Technology, Media and Telecoms, The Legal500 (2024, 2023)
+  - Recommended Lawyer in Technology, Media and Telecoms, The Legal500 (2025, 2024, 2023)
+  - Rising Star Partner in Project Development, IFLR1000 (2024)
 offices:
   - manila
   - cebu